| | package ru.circumflex.orm

 |

+| RelationsLike records, relations are alpha and omega of relational theory and, therefore, of Circumflex ORM API.
 In relational model a relation is a data structure which consists of a heading and an unordered set of rows which share the same type.
 Classic relational databases often support two type of relations, tables and views.
+In Circumflex ORM the relation contains record metadata and various operational information.
+There should be only one relation instance per application, so by convention the relations should be the companion objects of corresponding records: // record definition

 class Country extends Record[String, Country] {